Reporting a Bias Incident

 Depending on the nature of the report, the Dean of Students Office may implement one or more of the following options:

 - Refer the case to the Department of Public Safety

 Professional staff members in the Dean of Students office regularly maintain confidential information, and will do their best to be sensitive to and respectful of the wishes of the reporter.
 Some bias incidents are more public than others, e.g. awareness of graffiti in a residence hall will be more public than a private incident between two people.
 If the incident rises to the level of a student conduct case and/or a criminal act, options for pursuing those two avenues will in most cases be at the discretion of the reporting student.
 Information regarding an immediate threat of harm to oneself or others always requires a response by University staff.

 Reports can be made online.

-Additionally, reports can be made verbally or in writing to any member of the Dean of Students staff, which includes staff in the departments of Campus Life, Residence Life and Student Media.
+Additionally, reports can be made verbally or in writing to any member of the Dean of Students staff, which includes staff in the departments of Student Life, Residence Life and Student Media.
 Public Safety officers, including those working at the desks in the residence halls, on patrol, or at the Public Safety main office may also be contacted.